 When the Internet was about 10 years old, it had just over 500 million users.
 Bitcoin was created 10 years ago, and it only has about 50 million users.
 We’re at 1/10th of the adoption rate that the Internet was 20 years ago.

 Why is that?
 Why is there such a gap?
 The lack of women in the space, the complexity of opening a wallet, the cumbersome way in which you have to buy coins – those are all issues that we’re trying to address and make it easier and simpler for people to join the crypto revolution.

 Tell me about Celsius in your own words.
 It’s a platform for peer-to-peer lending, but it seems like your vision is much bigger than that.

-You can think of us like another version of Costco or your community bank.
+You can think of us as another version of Costco or your community bank.
 We represent the best interests of all of our members.